Categories: Business, Corporate, Commercial Law

-Course Page for Fall 2013 - Davis, Kenneth
+Course Page for Spring 2015 - Trumbull, Peter

-This course will familiarize law students with the basic concepts of corporate finance and explore how they relate to a variety of legal issues.
-A working knowledge of finance is important for any lawyer specializing in corporate, tax, commercial or bankruptcy law - whether as a litigator, counselor or transactional lawyer.
-Finance-based issues may also arise in a variety of other everyday contexts.
-For example, an estate plan or divorce settlement may hinge on the value placed on a family business; disputes may often arise over how corporate assets or cash flow are to be divided among different types of claimants; and a personal injury settlement may be structured in terms of a series of future payments, the value of which is dependent upon which financial assumptions and theories the parties adopt.
-Business Organizations I is strongly encouraged as a prerequisite; but prior coursework or other experience in accounting or finance is neither required nor expected.
-By the same token, inasmuch as this is a Law School course, students with backgrounds in accounting or finance should find ample new material and perspectives to build upon their prior knowledge.
+This course will familiarize law students with the fundamental concepts of corporate finance, an introduction to equity and debt financing and the relatively new use of derivatives, and the regulatory markets for these instruments.
+The course explores how these concepts relate to a variety of legal issues.
+A working knowledge of finance is required of any lawyer specializing in corporate, tax, commercial or bankruptcy law - whether as a litigator, counselor or transactional lawyer.
+Corporate finance-related issues also arise in a variety of other legal contexts.
+As, for example, an estate plan or divorce settlement may hinge on the value placed on a business; disputes may often arise over how corporate assets or cash flow are to be divided among different types of claimants.
+Furthermore, a personal injury settlement is often structured in terms of a series of future payments, the value of which is dependent upon which financial assumptions and theories the parties adopt.
+Business Organizations I is as a prerequisite; but with the permission of the Instructor other coursework or work experience in accounting or finance is may be substituted for the prerequisite.
+Inasmuch as this is a Law School course, even students with backgrounds in accounting or finance will find the course offers ample new material and perspectives to build upon their prior knowledge.